-CORE - All workers, regardless of age, gender, or other personal characteristics, shall enjoy appropriate, legally compliant working conditions.
+CORE: All workers, regardless of age, gender, or other personal characteristics, shall enjoy appropriate, legally compliant working conditions, including a safe and healthy workplace, access to safe drinking water, basic sanitary facilities and protective equipment.

-CORE - Sanitary facilities must be available to all workers.
+2.5.2 Levels I, II and III CORE: Sanitary facilities must be available to all workers.
 The sanitary area is equipped with sinks and toilets, has soap or cleaning solution and is supplied with running water.

-2.6 Clear and comprehensive labour contracts and legal rights
+Clear and comprehensive labour contracts and legal rights

-Levels Land III

-CORE - All workers shall have an employment contract or an equivalent document, understandable by the worker and signed by the employer and employee or the employees' labour representatives.
-Contracts typically include pay rate, working hours, deductions, overtime conditions, vacation time, conditions for sickness and maternity leave, grounds for dismissal, period of notice for work termination.
-Should the cultural context, in a relevant and unquestionable manner, not consider a written contract mandatory, this should be taken into consideration and is only applicable to smallholders.
+2.6.1 Levels I, II and III CORE: All workers shall have an employment contract or an equivalent document, that is understandable by the worker and signed by the employer and employee or the employees' labour representatives.
+Contracts shall have at least the following information: pay rate/salary, working hours, deductions, overtime conditions, vacation time, conditions for sick and parental leave, grounds for dismissal, and period of notice for work termination.

-CORE - There shall be a signed work agreement between the certified organisation and subcontracted companies that include clauses requiring compliance with labour and legal rights of employees.
+2.6.2 Levels I, II and III CORE: There shall be a signed labour agreement between the certified organisation and the subcontracted companies, that include clauses requiring compliance with labour and legal rights of employees.
+In those countries where there are no requirements for formal labour agreements between workers and employers, alternative documented evidence of a labour relationship must be present.

-Certified organisations shall communicate legal rights, contracts and agreements to their personnel in simple language and style that workers can easily understand and comply with.
+CORE: Certified organisations shall communicate legal rights, contracts and agreements details to their employees in simple language and style so that workers can easily understand and comply with.

-Guidance: The operation shall assign a person or persons to be responsible for maintaining and updating such information and shall identify that person to the Certification Body.
-This indicator is not applicable to smallholders.
+Guidance: The operation shall designate one or more persons to be responsible for maintaining and updating such information and shall identify this person to the Certification Body.